Zudoku

 kraft cloud deploy -e POSTGRES_PASSWORD=unikraft -p 5432:5432/tls -M 1024 .

 In this case, the instance name is postgres-saan9 and the service young-thunder-fbafrsxj.
-They are different for each run.
+They're different for each run.

-If you use port 5432/tls as per the example above you can now directly connect to postgres:
+If you use port 5432/tls per the example above, you can now directly connect to postgres:

 Code

 Use the unikraft password at the password prompt.
-You should see output similar to:
+You should see output like:

 Password for user postgres: psql (15.5 (Ubuntu 15.5-0ubuntu0.23.04.1), server 16.2) WARNING: psql major version 15, server major version 16.
 Some psql features might not work.
 Type "help" for help. postgres=#